Evolution of fish: Lobe-finned fish

 The coelacanth is another lobe-finned fish, loosely known as a "living fossil".
 The coelacanth body plan evolved roughly 408 million years ago, during the Early Devonian; the two modern species have much the same shape.

 In the Early Devonian (416-397 Mya), the lobe-finned fish split into two main lineages — the coelacanths and the rhipidistians.
 The heyday of the former was the Late Devonian and Carboniferous, from 385 to 299 Mya, as they were more common during those periods than in any other period in the Phanerozoic; coelacanths still live today in the oceans (genus Latimeria).
 The Rhipidistians, whose ancestors probably lived in estuaries, migrated into freshwater habitats.
 They in turn split into two major groups: the lungfish and the tetrapodomorphs.
 The lungfish's greatest diversity was in the Triassic period; today there are three genera left.
 The lungfish evolved the first proto-lungs and proto-limbs, developing the ability to live outside a water environment in the Middle Devonian (397–385 Mya).
 The first tetrapodomorphs, which included the gigantic rhizodonts, had the same general anatomy as the lungfish, who were their closest kin, but they appear not to have left their water habitat until the Late Devonian epoch (385–359 Mya), with the appearance of tetrapods (four-legged vertebrates).
 Lobe-finned fish continued until towards the end of Paleozoic era, suffering heavy losses during the Permian-Triassic extinction event (251 Mya).

 Ray-finned fish

+The evolution of ray-finned osteichthyans by Michael Benton, 2005.

 Ray-finned fish, class Actinopterygii, differ from lobe-finned fish in that their fins consist of webs of skin supported by spines ("rays") made of bone or horn.
 There are other differences in respiratory and circulatory structures.
 Ray-finned fish normally have skeletons made from true bone, though this is not true of sturgeons and paddlefish.

 Ray-finned fish are a dominant vertebrate group, containing half of all known vertebrate species.
 They inhabit abyssal depths in the sea, coastal inlets and freshwater rivers and lakes, and are a major source of food for humans.